-1. Open Community Workspaces or Community Management.

-2. Click EngagementSettings.

-3. Provide a name for each Insights page and then select the report folder you want to map to the page.
+- 1. Open Community Workspaces or Community Management. - Click Engagement > Settings.
+If you are using Community Workspaces, click Engagement > Settings from the Dashboard workspace. - 3.
+Provide a name for each Insights page and then select the report folder you want to map to the page.